Yimeng-Sun/tubefilt/README.md

 - Calculate the resulting impedance of the coaxial filter, given the diameter of the suggested nearest AWG size, i.e. the impedance mismatch incurred by using the nearest available AWG size.

 What you will need to use this code:
-- Mathematica (Python coming soon)
+- Mathematica or Python 3
 - Knowledge of the impedance of your microwave circuit (generally 50 Ohms)
 - Inner diameter of outer conductor (e.g. the ID of a copper tube)
 - Dielectric material of known relative dielectric constant, and knowledge of the relative dielectric constant's dependence on frequency, or at least a value of relative dielectric constant for your frequency of interest.
 Documentation on Emerson & Cuming "Eccosorb" is available at http://www.eccosorb.com/.
 Custom mixtures of metal and powder, or metal and Stycast 2850FT are also common.